Resources

 UM Statements – GC 2024

 The 2024 General Conference of The United Methodist Church adopted a revised set of Social Principles and several new creation care/climate justice pieces of legislation and amended and/or readopted some previous resolutions.
+These are listed below.
 Note, the relevant portions of both the Book of Discipline and the Book of Resolutions can be freely read online.
-Rev. Richenda Fairhurst from the United Methodist Creation Justice Movement has produced a 6-chapter study guide to this legislation that can be freely downloaded and used by local…
+Rev. Richenda Fairhurst from the United Methodist Creation Justice Movement has produced a 6-chapter study guide to this legislation that can be freely downloaded…

 Green Teams

 This page contains information about setting up a green team and some ideas as to what your green team might do.
-Your church green team maybe a dedicated team at your church, but in smaller churches, it might form part of the work of another team.
+Your church green team maybe a dedicated team at your church, but in smaller churches, it might form part of the work of another team, or just be a single person.
 In every church, creation care and climate justice should live somewhere.
-However you choose to organize this work, the advice on this page should be useful.
-Generl Conference Legislation The 2024 General Conference passed…
+You may use the term green team or perhaps use another name.
+However you choose to organize…

 Use of Plastics

+This page contains information about avoiding and reducing the use of plastics.
 Plastic is everywhere.
 We eat and drink from it, make clothes from it and buy products wrapped in it.
 Once these things become trash, they don’t just disappear.
 Instead, they stick around for hundreds of years in landfills or the natural environment.
 Chemicals sourced from fossil fuels make plastic, and both plastic production and disposal contribute to greenhouse gases.
-Resolution 1217 on the Use of Plastic was passed at General Conference in 2024.
-Local churches are asked to avoid plastic where…
+Resolution 1217 on the Use of Plastic was passed at…

 Worship Resources